Hua-Zhou/ConstrainedLasso.jl/docs/src/demo/path.md

 savefig("misc/sumtozero.svg")
 ```

-Note the figure above is markedly more smooth than in the [figure](fixedparam.md#figparam) obtained from passing in a sequence of tuning parameter values.
+Note the figure above is markedly smoother than in the [figure](fixedparam.md#figparam) obtained from passing in a sequence of tuning parameter values.
 This is because the solution path algorithm captures all events.

 ## Non-negativity constraint